lgrqvst/lgrqvst.com-hugo/content/page/todo/index.md

 ## Footer

-Eventually, maybe I'll add themes and motifs here as well, but seeing how there's no art content currently on the page it seems unnecessary.
-Maybe add those only on the `/art` page?

 - [x] Complete the footer
 - [x] First, decide on what to put in the footer
 - [x] Social media links